 When it comes to Amazon PPC, there are some key metrics and KPIs that you need to track in order to measure the success of your campaigns.
-By understanding how these metrics and KPIs fluctuate, you can make changes to your campaigns that will improve performance.
+By understanding how these metrics and KPIs fluctuate, you can make changes to your campaigns that will improve performance and tracking.

 So if you need a breakdown for how these metrics can impact your advertising results and profitability… you’ve come to the right place!
 Let’s dive right in.

 Use this outline to skip to any section of this page:

 - Conversion Rate (CVR)